hisarciklilar/fun_fact_stats/README.md

 The site was deployed to GitHub pages.
 The steps followed to deploy are as follows:

-- In the GitHub repository, go to the Settings tab
+- In the GitHub repository, go to the Settings tab.

-- Under "Code and automation" in the left-hand-side pane, select "Pages" and choose "main" as the default branch
+- Under "Code and automation" in the left-hand-side pane, select "Pages" and choose "main" as the default branch.

 - Once the main branch is selected, the deployment will take place automatically.
 This may take a few minutes.

 - At the top of the refreshed page, one can find the link to the deployed page.

 - The live link for this project can be found here:
    <https://hisarciklilar.github.io/fun_fact_stats/>